deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 DROP TABLE parcels;
 ```

-Now to start we'll add our database connection in `app.js` for quicker prototyping and refactor it later:
+Now we'll add our database connection in `app.js` (we can refactor it into a connection file later)

 ```javascript
 const Promise = require('bluebird')